GNS-S/retinanet-simple/README.md

 It is better to use the aforementioned repository for making anything to do with RetinaNet

-Testing dice loss instead of focal loss for classification
+Testing dice loss instead of focal loss for classification, JSON dataset instead of a CSV one